Skip to content

 Building a solid foundation in basic shapes, forms, and brushstrokes can empower you to tackle more complex subjects confidently.
 Dedicate time to mastering these fundamentals, as they are the building blocks of all great artworks.

 Focus on understanding the core principles of acrylic painting, such as color theory, composition, and light.
-Experiment with acrylic paints and the various ways you can lay down acrylic paint.
-Learn how acrylics behave on your canvas.
-This foundational knowledge will serve you well as you expand your artistic repertoire.
+Then, experiment with acrylic paints and the various ways you can lay down acrylic paint.
+This will help you learn how acrylics behave on your canvas.
+This foundational knowledge will serve you well as you expand your artistic repertoire while learning how to paint with acrylics

 1 – Subtraction Acrylic